peterparkedcar165/nospell2024.4/README.md

 #### Charm of Resilience: Aura of Resilience: Increase your Attack Damage based on your Armor (10%?).
 Nearby friendly units have increased Armor based on 15% of your Armor, does not affect self.
 [DONE]
 #### Charm of Fury: Increase Bleed Chance Bonus by 35%.
 Bleeding cap increased to 3.
 [DONE]
 #### Charm of Spirituality: Increase Healing Bonus by 15%, and Attack Speed by 25%.
 Spirit Orb's hits heal nearby allies by a very small amount.
 You are not affected by it.
 [DONE]
 #### Charm of Destruction: Upon killing a hostile with explosion, a small explosion occurs, damaging nearby hostiles based on your Artillery Power and the hostile's Max Health.
-Does NOT work on Creepers
+Does NOT work on Creepers [DONE]
 #### Charm of Innovation: Increase your Movement Speed by 10% around players.
 Direct hits with Chemist Bottle reduce A Wide Selection's cooldown by 1 second.
 [DONE]

 ### Attributes: